 Criminals use Craigslist ads and newspaper want-ads to lure victims with deals that are too good to be true.
 The soon-to-be victims call the phone number from the ad, take a wad of cash, and follow directions to a meeting place that turns out to be a dark parking lot or a vacant apartment or house, get a gun in their face, and are robbed – or raped and robbed.
 The victims’ greed for a sweet deal overwhelms their intuition telling them to beware of a suspicious location.

 OR, vice-versa: criminals respond to ads placed by the soon-to-be victims, are invited into their homes, and loot the home and/or rape the victims.

-See Intuition and use “common sense” (which is not very common): If it sounds too good to be true, it probably is too good to be true – especially in a dark parking lot.
+See Intuition and use “common sense” (which is not very common): If it sounds too good to be true, it probably is too good to be true – especially in a secluded location.
 See more about Craigslist and want-ad lures and traps at True Crime Stories.

 To see how your want-ads, yard sales, wedding announcements, etc. put you at risk (criminals often search for golden opportunities to target you), go to Home Security: Want-Ads on Cracks in Home Security.